The Basic Goal of Detox

 People rarely undergo detoxification without medical supervision, mainly because the process can cause such intense and dangerous symptoms.

-What is the Basic Goal of Detox for Drugs and Alcohol?
+What is the Goal of Drugs and Alcohol Detox?

 The primary goal of detoxification is to eliminate all harmful substances, narcotics, and toxins from the body of a drug abuser and get the user to a mental and physical state where they will benefit from the next steps in their addiction recovery process.